Graph Sensitivity under Join and Decomposition: Sensitivity and join

 \subsection{Joining an empty graph to a regular nonempty graph}

 If $m$ is large relative to the number of vertices of a graph $G$, then $\sigma(\compl{K}_m \vee G)$ is given by~\cref{n-cone gensensitivity}.
-The following proposition shows that when $G$ is regular and $m$ is sufficiently large, we can obtain a simple formula for $\sigma(\compl{K}_m \vee G)$.
+The following proposition shows that when $G$ is regular and $m$ is sufficiently large, there is a simple formula for $\sigma(\compl{K}_m \vee G)$.